What you can expectBy Mayo Clinic staff

 During the procedure

-Once the anesthetic is working, your doctor will insert a catheter with a microwave antenna into your urethra.
+Your doctor will insert a catheter with a microwave antenna into your urethra.
 A thermometer is inserted into your rectum to check temperature.
 Both will have balloons attached that hold them in place.
 Your doctor may check the placement of the catheter and the rectal thermometer using an ultrasound machine.

 Once the antenna is in exactly the right place, your doctor will start the procedure.
 The microwave antenna will cause just enough heat to destroy the prostate tissue blocking your urine flow, but not enough to damage other tissue.

 During microwave treatment, water circulates around the tip and sides of the antenna to protect the urethra from heat.
 Your doctor will give you enough pain medication so that it won't hurt too much — but you'll still feel some heat and discomfort in the prostate and bladder areas.
-Your doctor will tell you how much discomfort to expect during the procedure and may show you how to use an emergency stop button if the pain gets too bad.

-Feeling a little discomfort during the procedure is necessary.
 Your doctor will ask you about your pain level and adjust your treatment to make sure you're getting enough heat to improve your symptoms — but not so much that it causes unnecessary damage.
 You'll need to stay as still as possible during the actual microwave treatment.
 The length of treatment time varies depending on your doctor's preference and the type of microwave therapy machine used.